scrapinghub/spidermon/docs/source/getting-started.rst

 ----------------------

-Here we will configure a built-in Spidermon action that sends a pre-defined message to a Telegram use, group or channel using a bot when a monitor fails.
+Here we will configure a built-in Spidermon action that sends a pre-defined message to a Telegram user, group or channel using a bot when a monitor fails.

 .. code-block:: python